cristicmf/dao/docs/guides/updating-solidity-1.md

 To use this contract on the chain we would first create an `AccountValidator` contract, then create a `DataExternalValidation`-contract and inject the address of the validator through the contract constructor.
 When someone tries to write to `data` it will call `validate` on the current validator contract to do the owner check.

 This is very nice, because it is now possible to replace the contract where the owner check is.
-Also, since the `AccountValidator` is its own contract we could potentially use that instance to do authentication for other contracts as well.
+Also, since the `AccountValidator` is its own contract we could potentially use that instance to do authentication for more contracts then just one.

 One thing remains though.
 We still can't replace the code!
 All we have done is move the validation code out of the contract.
 The code of the `AccountValidator` contract can't be changed anymore then that of the data contract.
-Fortunately, Solidity provides a very simple and powerful workaround - abstract functions.
+Fortunately, Solidity provides a very simple and powerful solution - abstract functions.

 ### Abstract functions